What are your chances of acceptance?

 There are four tiers of extracurricular activities that colleges think about when reviewing applicants’ activities.
 Selective, competitive, and prestigious activities are often found in the top tiers, Tier 1 and Tier 2.

 Tier 1 includes things such as being a highly recruited basketball player or an award-winning national science fair competitor.
 Tier 2 is similar, but is usually reserved for activities that are more common than those in Tier 1.
 Tiers 3 and 4 are reserved for more common extracurricular achievements, such as holding school leadership positions or being a member of a debate team.
-An internship will likely be between Tier 1 and Tier 3, mainly depending on the organization hosting it and how selective it is.
+An internship will likely fall somewhere between Tier 1 and Tier 3, mainly depending on the organization hosting it and how selective it is.

 If you want to know what your chances of acceptance are at your dream school, check out our free chancing engine, which will factor in everything from your grades to your course rigor to your activities.
 The engine will also tell you how to improve your profile, which just might include completing an internship!